TIERS/dwm1001-uwb-firmware/README.md

 Custom localization and calibration firmware for Decawave's DWM1001 Ultra-Wideband modules
 ## Installation
   1. Download Segger Embedded Studio (SES) version V3.34a (Note the version to ensure compatibility)
+  2. Download Segger J-Flash Lite and GNU ARM Embedded Toolchain 5.4 2016q3
-  2. Download Decawave's code example from https://github.com/Decawave/dwm1001-examples.git
+  3. Clone Decawave's code example from https://github.com/Decawave/dwm1001-examples.git *Requred versions of the software part of the toolchain are specified in Decawave's DWM1001 Firmwware User Guide

 ## How to program the devices
 # Initiator